How to make roman blinds for your home – DIY guide to making roman shades

 Making Roman blinds is a surprisingly easy way to put your personal stamp on any room of your home.
 They’re basically just a large piece of fabric, hemmed, layered and sewn in a series of clever ways to create stylish soft furnishings in your favourite fabric.
 They require careful measuring and a little patience, to ensure your blind fits perfectly in your window and is straight!
 But if you take your time, measure accurately and keep checking as you are going then you can make your own.
 We’re here to show you how easy it is to make roman shades, one step at a time.

-There are several different ways to make Roman blinds and most people start off by making them on a sewing machine.
+Roman blinds (like the ones pictured above) can be used to create a light but cosy atmosphere in a sunny room.
+Add lining and interlining and you can also make them blackout or thermal.
+There are several different methods you can use when making Roman shades and most people start off by making them on a sewing machine (check out the best sewing machines for beginners).
 However, for a really professional-looking finish, you shouldn’t be able to see any machine stitches on the front at all, and nearly the whole blind is made by hand.